Flutter-GG/HW-1/README.md

-# HW-1
+# Cooking Application Helper

-## Details:
+## General details
-1. Implement this design in an app using Flutter.
+1. The designs requested were Implemented.
-2. You must utilize the following widgets:
+2. The following are some of the widgets that were used:
    - Image
    - AppBar
    - TextField